DiscordServices/DServices4J/README.md

 ## DServices4J
-DServices4J is the official library for the Discordservices.net API.
+DServices4J is the official Java library for the Discordservices.net API.
-It supports all GET and POST APIs.
+It supports all GET and POST APIs of the site.

 ### Download
 Coming soon.